Skip to main content

 Problem Solved: Ads, tracking, and malicious domains accessing your network

-The Backstory: My kids' tablets were hitting 400+ tracking domains per hour.
+The Backstory: Devices on our network were hitting 400+ tracking domains per hour.
 Per.
 Hour.
 That's when I knew we needed a bouncer at the network door.

 Hardware: Raspberry Pi 4 (2GB), microSD card, Ethernet cable